kongware/ftor/README.md

 * `{key1: a, key2: *}` matches an `Object` with two properties: `key1` of type `a` and `key2` of any type
 * `String|Number` matches either `String` or `Number` (conjunction of fixed types)

-Please note that `Array` and tuple type signatures that contain commas indicate a data structure of a specific length.
+Please note that `Array` and tuple type signatures that contain commata indicate a data structure of a specific length.
 Consequently, with type signatures we cannot express an `Array`/tuple with a single element, which is the desired behavior though.
 As opposed to `Array`s `Object`s and other built-in types are described by their bare type name.
 Provided that an `Object` consists only of a few properties, the alternative syntax `{key1: a, key2: *}` can be chosen.

 ## Naming conventions